Chandra's insights into SN 2023ixf: Introduction

 \section{Introduction}

-Understanding and mapping the progenitors to their core-collapse supernovae (CCSNe) are one of the biggest challenges in stellar astronomy.
+Understanding and mapping the progenitors to their core-collapse supernovae (CCSNe) is one of the biggest challenges in stellar astronomy.
 An important component tying CCSNe to their massive progenitors is an understanding of stellar mass-loss during the final evolutionary phases, forming the circumstellar material (CSM) surrounding the star, which can dramatically alter the observable properties of a supernova (SN).
-One of the major developments in this field is indications that most progenitors may undergo the enhanced mass-loss just before explosions, evidence of which has been seen observationally via “flash” spectroscopy \citep[e.g.][etc.]{galyam+14,yaron+17,kochanek19}.
+One of the major developments in this field is the indication that most progenitors undergo the enhanced mass-loss just before explosions, evidence of which has been seen observationally via “flash” spectroscopy \citep[e.g.][etc.]{galyam+14,yaron+17,kochanek19}.
 While it is not entirely clear, the mass-loss could be enhanced via several mechanisms, including, but not limited to, nuclear burning instabilities \citep{sa14} and gravity wave driven mass-loss \citep{qs12}.

-\snixf\ is the closest Type II SN observed in decades and hence, provides an excellent opportunity to study iin detail. \snixf\ was discovered on 2023 May 19.73 UT in a nearby galaxy M101 by an amateur astronomer Itagaki \citep{itagaki+23} and was quickly classified as a Type II supernova \citep{perley+23}.
+\snixf\ is the closest Type II SN observed in decades and, hence, provides an excellent opportunity to study its properties in detail.
+It was discovered on 2023 May 19.73 UT in the nearby galaxy M101 by an amateur astronomer Koichi Itagaki \citep{itagaki+23} and was quickly classified as a Type II supernova \citep{perley+23}.
 Later it was further classified as a Type IIL SN \citep{bianciardi+23}. \citet{hiramatsu+23} estimated the explosion date to be MJD $= 60082.743 \pm 0.083$ (2023 May 18.75 UT), corresponding to 0.98 days before the discovery.
 We adopt this explosion date throughout the paper.

 Due to the proximity, detailed observations of \snixf\ have been possible in several wavebands.
 In addition, M101 is a well observed galaxy with a rich archival pre-explosion dataset.
 The pre- and post-explosion dataset have provided important insights into the progenitor of \snixf.
 The pre-explosion images have revealed the progenitor star to be a red supergiant in a dusty region \citep{jencson+23,kilpatrick+23,soraisam+23,vandyk+23}.
-Several groups have constrained the mass of the progenitor in a large mass range within 8--20\,\msun\ \citep{pledger+23,kilpatrick+23,jencson+23,soraisam+23,niu+23}.
+Several groups have constrained the mass of the progenitor, which have resulted so far in a large mass range within 8--20\,\msun\ \citep{pledger+23,kilpatrick+23,jencson+23,soraisam+23,niu+23}.